anetczuk/hanlendar/README.md

 Application requires *PyQt5* library.

-Application can be run in profiler mode passing *--profile* as command line parameter.
+Application can be run in profiler mode passing.
+Just execute `tools/profiler.py`.

-To run tests execute `src/runtests.py`.
+To run tests execute `src/testhanlendar/runtests.py`.
 It can be run with code profiling and code coverage options.

 In addition there is demo application.
 It can be run by `testhanlendar/gui/main_window_example.py`.